joshio1/joshio1.github.io/_posts/2023-11-19-add-postgres-on-rails-application-deplyed-using-kamal.md

 categories: ['hetzner', 'kamal', 'Kamal', 'Postgres', 'PostgreSQL', 'Rails', 'Rails', 'Ruby', 'ruby on rails', 'RubyOnRails']
 ---

-In Part 1 of this Kamal Series, <a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud/">we have deployed a vanilla Rails application to our remote server using Kamal</a>.
-A vanilla Rails application ships with SQLite as a database by default.
-Many times though, we use Postgres as our database.
-This article is to add Postgres configuration to our Rails application and deploy using Kamal.
-Note that we are going to deploy Postgres on the same server using Kamal where our Rails application is hosted.
+In <a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud/">Part 1 of this Kamal series</a>, we deployed a vanilla Rails application to a remote server using Kamal.
+By default, Rails applications use SQLite, but most production applications require Postgres.
+This article shows how to configure Postgres and deploy it on the same server as your Rails application using Kamal.

-This article assumes that you have a Rails application backed by Postgres running on your local environment.
-If you have some other database other than Postgres(like MySQL), you can follow the same set of instructions below and adapt them for your database provider.
-If you use SQLite, feel free to skip this article and go to the next part.
+This article assumes you have a Rails application backed by Postgres running locally.
+If you use a different database like MySQL, you can adapt these instructions accordingly.
+If you're using SQLite, you can skip this article.

-There are two ways of deploying Postgres with a Rails application:
+There are two approaches to deploying Postgres with a Rails application:

-1. on the same VM (where the server is running)
+1. On the same VM as your application
-2. using a managed database service
+2. Using a managed database service

-In this article, we are going to do it using the first option, i.e. deploying Postgres on the same server where our Rails application is hosted.
-If you want to use a managed database service, you can refer to <a href="/posts/add-rds-to-rails-application-deplyed-using-kamal/">this article</a> where I talk about using AWS RDS.
+This article covers the first approach—deploying Postgres on the same server as your Rails application.
+For a managed database service, see the <a href="/posts/add-rds-to-rails-application-deplyed-using-kamal/">AWS RDS article</a>.

-## Step 1: Add database configuration in `deploy.yml`{: .filepath} file
+## Step 1: Configure the Database in deploy.yml

-- Add db configuration under accessories section of your `config/deploy.yml`{: .filepath}
+- Add database configuration under the accessories section of your `config/deploy.yml`
-- Here is what the `config/deploy.yml`{: .filepath} file should like:
+- Your `config/deploy.yml` should look like:

 ```yaml
 # config/deploy.yml file